The toothache plant (Acmella oleracea) is a flowering plant native to Brazil. It has many names, including:

 The tropical plant is also a natural diuretic.
 Diuretics help your body get rid of excess fluid by making you pee more.

-This effect was proven by 2016 mouse study, which found that spilanthol increases urine output.
+This effect was proven by a 2016 animal study on mice, which found that spilanthol increases urine output.
 The researchers determined that spilanthol targets cellular activities in the kidneys involved in urine production and water reabsorption.

 Dry mouth